HasdrubalTn/bank-kata/README.md

-# Outside TDD
+# Outside-In TDD

 Learn and practice the double loop of TDD.
-Test software modules from outside, identifying the side effects.
+Test software modules from the outside, identifying the side effects.

 ## Problem description - Bank Kata